void

 Za svobodu,1925

-Brody is mentioned by the author as he explains the situation at the front when Švejk's march battalion arrives in Sanok.
-The front stretched from Brody to Bug.
+Brody is mentioned by the narrator as he explains the situation at the front when Švejk's march battalion arrives in Sanok.
+The front stretched from Brody to Bug and along the river northwards to Sokal.

 Background